trayla/ssp/README.md

 # Single Server Platform - Base

 ### CAUTION: This repository is still in progress!
-Do not use it right now!
+Do not use it for now!

 ## Prerequisits